Flizpay/flizpay-ios/README.md

 Ask to be added to the Apple developer "FlizPay GmbH Team" (and set the team in XCode) Make sure to build the project for a simulator, not for MacOS or TVOs

-### Update urls to point to tailscale
+### Update URLs to point to your local environment (development only)

-Update the urls in `Sources/FlizpaySDK/Constants.swift` to point to your local environment (if needed)
+For local development, update the URLs in `Sources/FlizpaySDK/Constants.swift` to point to your Tailscale environment. **Do not commit these changes to the repository.**

 ### Check that the buisness has needed fields in mongoDB